Alpha-Dolphi/BooksSearch-MobX/README.md

 ---

-> A simple to use Books Search App created with React, TypeScript, Redux Toolkit and Axios powered by Google Books API
+> A simple to use Books Search App created with React, TypeScript, Redux Toolkit and Axios powered by Google Books API.

-# Project Name

 This is a testing task for a company Future.
 The requirements for this task can be found [here](https://docs.google.com/document/d/1fxxt1ZZUhrGsiUuizgVevYWPOs_bPVvpXUFT3BSFQAw/edit).

 ## Main Features